suhanijain1/Atlan_helpdesk_RAG/README.md

 -   **Component**: **Agentic Hybrid RAG System** (`hybrid_rag.py`)
 -   **Answer**: Once the system understands the ticket, it acts like an expert support agent.
 It searches a comprehensive knowledge base of technical docs and guides to find the most relevant information.
 It then writes a clear, helpful, and comprehensive response, citing the exact documents it used.

-### 4. "How well is our AI system performing overall?"
+### 4. "How well is my AI system performing overall?"
 -   **Component**: **Batch Evaluation Framework** (`evaluation.ipynb`)
--   **Answer**: This is our offline analytics tool.
+-   **Answer**: This is my offline analytics tool.
 It takes a large set of classified tickets and generates reports on the system's performance.
-It helps us answer questions like "Are our topic categories clear and distinct?" or "Which types of tickets does the AI struggle with?".
+It helps me answer questions like "Are my topic categories clear and distinct?" or "Which types of tickets does the AI struggle with?".
 This is essential for long-term improvement.

 ## How It Works: A Simple 3-Step Process